gheskett/STRM64/README.md

 sudo apt install -y libavformat-dev libavcodec-dev libavutil-dev libswresample-dev
 ```

-- Run `cmake -S . -Bbuild` to set up the build files
+- Navigate to the root directory of STRM64 and run `cmake -S . -Bbuild` to set up build files

 - Run `cmake --build build` to compile

 - Output executable will be in the `build` folder, simply named STRM64

 - To clean the repo of all build/untracked files, run `git clean -dxf`

+- NOTE: You may also need to install Ninja for use with cmake

 If you are unable to make conversions that require libraries such as ffmpeg (e.g. mp3 files), you may need to upgrade to a newer Unix distro to install libraries that are up to date.
 If after doing this you are still unable to make conversions, it may be worth making a separate conversion to WAV using a separate software, and then trying again.